"""Abstract base class for manifest parsers (workspaces and tasks)."""

 @classmethod

-"""Return entries present in every platform mapping with identical values."""
+"""Return entries present on every platform with identical values."""

 if not per_platform: